cccbr/runningatower/content/docs/070-RingingChamber/index.md

 *Figure 1: Non-slip staircase surface*

-If the ringing chamber is upstairs, are the steps safe, secure, non-slippery and with good grab handles etc?
+If the ringing chamber is upstairs:

+- Are the steps safe, secure, non-slippery?

+- Is there a good handrail (an alternative may be suitably positioned grab handles)?

-Are the steps well illuminated?
+- Are the steps well illuminated?

-If the access door from the stairs opens inwards to the ringing chamber, are there measures, such as a window or a notice to ensure it is not opened into a ringer immediately inside?
+If the access door opens inwards to the ringing chamber are there measures, such as a window or a notice, to ensure it is not opened into a ringer immediately inside?

 If access is by a trap door, is it able to be safely secured when open?